Naval Air Station Keflavik: Deactivation and post-military use (2006–2015)

 On 15 March 2006, the U.S. Ambassador to Iceland announced that the United States had decided to substantially reduce the size of the Iceland Defense Force.

 During a six-month transition to reduce the military presence in Iceland, most facilities closed and most of the service members departed, leaving behind a core team of active duty and Reserve personnel to finish the job.

 By mid-July 2006, many of the military spouses and military active duty staff had transferred.

 On 8 September 2006, NASKEF's last commanding officer, Capt.
 Mark S. Laughton, presided over a ceremony effecting the disestablishment of the air station.

 On 26 October the government of Iceland established the Keflavik Airport Development Corporation or Kadeco which was given the task of converting those portions of the base no longer needed into civilian use.Since May 2008 Keflavik has periodically hosted NATO fighter, AWACS and support aircraft participating in Icelandic Air Policing deployments.

-In January 2010, Verne Holdings announced that it had received equity funding from the Wellcome Trust to build a data center at Keflavik.
-The data center will take advantage of the available geothermal power and free cooling to minimize its carbon footprint.
+In January 2010, Verne Holdings announced that it had received equity funding from the Wellcome Trust to build a data center at Keflavik, taking advantage of the available geothermal power and free cooling to minimize its carbon footprint.
+The datacenter was launched in February 2012.

-Reactivation (2015 – present)
+Increased activity as a NATO base (2015 – present)

+Since the NASKEF closure in 2006, Keflavík Airport remained a NATO stopover point and base, albeit with reduced facilities.
+The military areas of Keflavík Airport remain in use under the administration of the Icelandic Coast Guard for NATO.

-In September 2015, news media reported U.S. government officials expressed a desire to reopen aspects of the NATO base of Keflavik Naval Air Station, to cope with increasing Russian military activity around Iceland.
+In September 2015, news media reported U.S. government officials expressed a desire to reopen aspects of the NATO base of Keflavík Airport, to cope with increasing Russian military activity around Iceland.

 In 2016 the United States began preparations to establish regular patrol rotations at the base, and in 2017 announced its intention to build new hangars to house Navy P-8 Poseidon aircraft.

+As of 2021 the United States had resumed use of Keflavík Airport for the deployment of B-2 Spirit stealth bombers, amongst other aircraft.

+During the summer of 2025 a deployment of fighters from Spanish Air Force has been done, using F18 and given tactical support using A400M, their mission is policing the Icelandic airspace.

+The former main base area of NASKEF has since 2006 been redeveloped as residential housing and commercial properties by Kadeco, and are therefore not part of reactivated military activities.
+New military activities are not in the same area or facilities as NASKEF originally was, and not comparable to its original role.